 President - Sonya Sharififard

-Sonya Sharififard is a doctoral student at Pepperdine University in the PhD program in Global Leadership and Change in the Graduate School of Education and Psychology.
-She graduated from Woodbury University with a master's degree in Organizational Leadership, where she was recognized for Academic Excellence in leadership and scholarship.
-As an active member of her community, she volunteers for the Los Angeles Diversity Council, a local chapter of the National Diversity Council.
-One of her passions is to continue to identify better outcomes and initiatives for Millennials to succeed in the workplace.
-She has served as a facilitator at the California Teachers Summit; Session Chair for the International Organization of Social Sciences and Behavioral Research in New Orleans, Louisiana and San Antonio, Texas, and also for the Grace Hopper Celebration of Women in Computing in Houston, Texas.
-She is bilingual in Farsi and English and is conversational in Spanish.
+Sonya Sharififard is a doctoral student at Pepperdine University in the Ph.
+D. program in Global Leadership and Change in the Graduate School of Education and Psychology; and is the 4th President of the CABE of Pepperdine chapter.
+Ms. Sharififard graduated from Woodbury University with a master's degree in Organizational Leadership, where she was recognized for Academic Excellence in leadership and scholarship.
+As an active member of her community, Sharififard volunteers for the Los Angeles Diversity Council, a local chapter of the National Diversity Council.
+One of Sharififard's passions is to continue to identify better outcomes and initiatives for generational cohorts to succeed in the workplace.
+Sharififard has served as a facilitator at the California Teachers Summit; Session Chair for the 98th Annual Meeting of the American Educational Research Association (AERA) in San Antonio; and Co-Chair of the student virtual session of the 27th Annual Conference of the Association for the Study of the Cuban Economy.
+Sharififard is bilingual in Farsi and English, and is conversational in Spanish.

 Reyna G. García Ramos, PhD

 Professor of Education